Cyber crisis continues unabated – is ATP the answer?

 Leung says with the security landscape accelerating faster than the skilled resource pool, the maintenance and growth of security teams is becoming prohibitive for most organisations.

 So what’s the solution?
-Juniper says it lies in equipping security teams with its Advanced Threat Prevention (ATP) Applicance to provide comprehensive on-premise protection.
+Juniper says it lies in equipping security teams with its Advanced Threat Prevention (ATP) Applicance to p

 The Juniper ATP Appliance uses advanced machine learning and behavioural analysis technologies to identify existing and unknown threats in near real time.
 This is conducted through continuous, multistage detection and analysis of web, email, and lateral spread traffic moving through the network.